sebbu/iControl-Web/README.md

 ## Donations

 I am an individual developer of the app iControl Web.
-My intention for the app was my own need of a non-ugly app where I can send http requests to my RaspBerry Pi home automation system (I have also implemented a simple server [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
+My intention for the app was my own need of a non-ugly app where I can send http requests to my Raspberry Pi home automation system (I have also implemented a flexible server [Raspberry PI GPIO Web Control Interface](https://bitbucket.org/sbub/raspberry-pi-gpio-web-control)).
 Over the years I have added more features by user requests.
 I really appreciate donations for the app.

 The app is ad free and tracker free as I would not trust any app which has control of my home that integrates these things.

-#### Currently the most simple whay to support me is via [Paypal](https://www.paypal.me/sebastianbub/3)
+#### Currently the most simple whay to support me is via [Paypal](https://www.paypal.me/sebastianbub/2)

 Thank you so much for your support of my development and motivation.
 It is really great to know that other people all over the world find this app useful too.

 ---

-# iTunes File Sharing
+# Configuration

 In order to configure the app you need to create a configuration JSON file.
-You can always donwnload a full  example for a starting point using iTunes file sharing.
+You can always download a full  example for a starting point using iTunes file sharing or in this repository as [guiSample.json](guiSample.json).

-#### Why iTunes file sharing?
+## JSON File via Email or any File based Cloud App

+In order to configure the app you can send a configuration JSON file via email attachement and open it on the iPhone.
+It must have the file ending .json!
+You have to use the open dialog and choose iControl Web to open it and then follow the instructions **Install New Configuration**.
+You can also use any other (file based cloud) app, i.e. iCloud, Dropbox, to send/export the file iControl Web.
+A copy of the previous config is saved under gui.json.[date].
+These files can only be accessed via iTunes file sharing.

+## iTunes File Sharing

 I know that it is really a bit of a hassle, but I think it is much easier to fiddle about these cryptic home automation URLs on a computer with a real keyboard instead of an iPhone keyboard.
 Tool support (JSON editors) is great and you probably do not change your configuration every day.
 If you can think of any other good possibility to create the UI including the URLs, please let me know.